Telepen

 Wide elements are 3 times the width of narrow elements, so every bit occupies 2 narrow elements of space.

-Bar codes always start with ASCII _ (underscore).
-This has code 0x5F, so the (lsbit-first) bit stream is 11111010.
+Barcodes always start with ASCII _ (underscore).
+This has a code of 0x5F, so the (lsbit-first) bit stream is 11111010.
 Thus, it is represented as 5 narrow bar/narrow space pairs, followed by a wide bar/wide space.

-Bar codes always end with ASCII z.
-This has (including parity) code 0xFA, so the (lsbit-first) bit stream is 01011111.
+Barcodes always end with ASCII z.
+This has (including parity) a code of 0xFA, so the (lsbit-first) bit stream is 01011111.
 This is encoded as a wide bar/wide space, followed by 5 narrow bar/narrow space pairs.
-Each end of the bar code consists of repeated narrow elements terminated by a pair of wide elements, but the start has a wide bar first, while if the code is read in reverse, the wide space will be encountered first.
+Each end of the bar code consists of repeated narrow elements terminated by a pair of wide elements, but the start has a wide bar first, while the end terminates with a wide space.

-In addition to per-character parity bits, a telepen symbol includes an overall modulo-127 checksum.
+In addition to per-character parity bits, a Telepen symbol includes an overall modulo-127 checksum.